rrcobb/winner-take-all-tutorial/README.md

 dispatch *actions* to the store, and *reducers* define how the state should change in response to those actions.

-Let's stop storing our card's value in the component's state and switch to managing it through the Redux store.
+Let's stop storing our scoreboard's value in the component's state and switch to managing it through the Redux store.

 We'll start with writing a reducer, which is simply a function that takes in a current state and an action and returns the next state given that action.
-Create a new file, `src/CardReducer.js`.
+Create a new file, `src/ScoreReducer.js`.

-We want to maintain the current incrementing behavior of our Card, so our Redux store will need to respond to a corresponding action.
+We want to maintain the current incrementing behavior of our Scoreboard, so our Redux store will need to respond to a corresponding action.
 We'll save that as a
 constant: